keboola/developers-docs/cli/commands/dbt/generate/env/index.md

 kbc dbt generate sources [flags]
 ```

-The command must be run in a directory with a dbt project (i.e. containing `dbt_project.yml`) or its subdirectory.
+The command must be run in a directory with a dbt project (i.e., containing `dbt_project.yml`) or its subdirectory.

 The command outputs commands to create environment variables from a selected existing Snowflake workspace.